 The AAP offers educational tools and resources to assist with developmental surveillance and screening.
-Resources include Bright Futures guidelines, brief videos, free webinars, free CME/MOC courses, free developmental surveillance training for practices, quality improvement toolkit for implementing developmental screening, screening tool finder, and a screening and testing coding fact sheet.
+Resources include Bright Futures guidelines, brief videos, free webinars, free CME/MOC courses, free developmental surveillance training for practices, screening tool finder, and a screening and testing coding fact sheet.

 AAP Chapter Resource Guide: Support for Pediatric Clinicians Conducting Developmental Surveillance, Screening, Referral, and Follow-up